Sunday, November 16, 2014

 The people in District 13 live entirely below ground in a huge complex that was originally designed to be some kind of refugee for government leaders during wartime.
-13 survived because the rebels were able to gain control of the nuclear arsenal stored there and to use it as a bargaining chip to have the Capitol retreat and leave them alone.
+District 13 survived the war long ago, because the rebels were able to gain control of the nuclear arsenal stored there and to use it as a bargaining chip to have the Capitol retreat and leave them alone.

 Shortly her visit to 12, Katniss and Gale are called to Command and watch a broadcast from the Capitol featuring Peeta being interviewed by Caesar Flickerman.
 Peeta looks unharmed and indicates that he had no knowledge of the plan to rescue Katniss and that Katniss herself had no prior knowledge of the rebels plans.
 Shockingly, Peeta calls for a cease-fire.
 Not understanding why Peeta would call for a cease-fire, Katniss makes the decision that she will be Coin's Mockingjay, but with conditions.

 Those conditions include amnesty for Peeta, Johanna Mason and Enobaria, that she and Gale be allowed to hunt outside the complex and that she be allowed to kill President Snow.
+Coin agrees.
 Once she decides to be the Mockingjay, Plutarch shows Katniss the special uniform Cinna designed for her and she is assigned to making propaganda films (referred to as propos in the novel).
-Beetee also designs special arrows for Katniss.
+Beetee also designs special arrows for Katniss, ones that range from just ordinary arrows to ones that are incendiary.

-Katniss films a few propos but Haymitch suddenly appears and tells them that this will never work.
-With Coin, Plutarch, Fulvia, Finnick, Gale, Beetee and others gathered around Haymitch asks them when Katniss has genuinely moved them.
-He suggests that Katniss be put out in the field, into combat zones.
+Katniss attempts to film a propo but Haymitch intervenes and tells them that this will never work.
+With Coin, Plutarch, Fulvia, Finnick, Gale, Beetee and others gathered around, Haymitch asks them when Katniss has genuinely moved them.
+He suggests that Katniss be put out in the field, into combat zones, where she is likely to be more emotionally invested.
 Coin arranges for Katniss to travel to District 8 to a makeshift hospital with a camera crew.
-On the way to 8 Plutarch tells Katniss more about the rebellion and that the rebels plan to organize a republic where "the people of each district and the Capitol can elect their own representatives to be their voice in a centralized government."
+On the way to District 8, Plutarch tells Katniss more about the rebellion and that the rebels plan to organize a republic where "the people of each district and the Capitol can elect their own representatives to be their voice in a centralized government."
 He also tells her that rebels plans are to take over the districts one by one, with District 2 being the last to be secured.
 This will deprive the Capitol of supplies and weaken it enough that it can be invaded.

 When Katniss arrives in District 8 she is taken to a makeshift hospital where she is appalled to see all the wounded.
 However, the people are buoyed by her presence.
 Her visit turns deadly however, when the district is bombed and the hospital is completely destroyed.
 While under attack, Katniss and Gale break free of their security and help shoot down several of the Capitol's bombers although both suffer wounds.
 The footage of Katniss is sent through all the districts but not the Capitol.